NanoTek Warrior: Reception

 Nanotek Warrior was well received by critics, who hailed it as the first strong step into the fifth generation of video game consoles for the shoot 'em up genre.
 They praised the game's heavy yet balanced challenge, graphics, sound effects, techno soundtrack, and sophisticated take on tube shooter gameplay.
 Major Mike gave the game a rave review in GamePro, summarizing, "Amid the drought of PlayStation shooters, Nanotek Warrior is a thunderstorm: It's an intense blaster with challenging stages and awesome bosses."
 While Dan Hsu of Electronic Gaming Monthly said that players would likely be done with the game in a week, he still recommended it because "excellent quality shooters like this are few and far between," and his co-reviewers Shawn Smith and Crispin Boyer contended that the game has high longevity due its challenge and replay value.
 Both Sushi-X (the fourth reviewer in the EGM team) and GameSpot staff felt Nanotek Warrior was more of a step in the right direction than a full-on revival for the shoot 'em up genre.
 GameSpot also criticized that the control is awkward and would have benefited from an analog paddle controller.
 By contradiction, a reviewer for Next Generation asserted that "The days of frenetic arcade shooters didn't die with the birth of 3D.
 We've just had to wait for a developer (in this case, Tetragon) creative enough to bring the ten-thrill-a-second experience that embodied 2D shooters to 3D.
 Nanotek does that, and with such brilliance it practically gives rebirth to the genre."

+Despite the positive response from critics, NanoTek Warrior was a commercial failure.